Tax Terms Dictionary

 The salary, tips and commissions that you earn against personal services you offer to anyone.
+If you are self-employed, any profit from your business is also considered earned income.
 It is different from your unearned income which is generated without your effort like dividends and interests.

 An amount of money that you can claim on your tax return provided that your gross income after making necessary adjustments is below a certain level.
-EIC shall override your income tax bill and may result in refund of leftover credit.
+EIC is not limited to your income tax bill and may result in refund of leftover credit.
 The dependency variables to qualify for this credit are the level of your income and number of qualifying children you are claiming.

 Any interest paid by a qualified student on a student loan from a qualified source used for higher education (tuition, fees, books) may be used as a tax deduction.
 A taxpayer may deduct up to the amount of $2,500 in a given year even without itemizing their deductions.
 This can also apply to a loan used for a spouse or dependent.
 The amount of the deduction will be phased out dependent upon certain adjusted income levels.

 Consult Coverdell education savings account.